hds-sandbox/bulk_RNAseq_course/develop/05b_count_matrix.md

 - In the folder `Results` you will save the results of your scripts, analysis and tests.

-To avoid copying the original dataset for each student (very inefficient) the dataset is contained inside the shared folder `/work/introduction_bulkRNAseq_analysis/Data/`.
-Do not attempt to modify this folder, as it might mess up the files for the rest of your colleagues.
+To avoid copying the original dataset for each student (very inefficient) the dataset is contained inside the shared folder `/work/Intro_to_bulkRNAseq/Data/`.

 Now you can open the first practical session: `05b_count_matrix.Rmd`